CharlesWB/Amiacs-Arcade-Cabinet/models/README.md

 ## Amiacs Arcade Cabinet v32.step

-A STEP file format export of the CAD model prior to the removal the export functionality from the personal version of AutoDesk Fusion 360.
+A STEP file format export of the CAD model prior to the removal of the export functionality from the personal version of AutoDesk Fusion 360.
 This export occurred at v32 of the Fusion 360 model.

 ## Amiacs Arcade.fzz